hgryoo/cubrid-manual/en/ha.rst

 .. image:: /images/image22.png

-The broker tries to connect as the order of *A*, *B*, *C* because db-host in databases.txt is "node A:node B:node C".
+The broker tries to connect as the order of A, B, C because db-host in databases.txt is "node A:node B:node C".
 At this time, "node A:node B:node C" specified in db-host is the real host names defined in the /etc/hosts file.

-*   Example 1.  *node A* is in active status, *node B* is in standby status.
-Therefore, at last, the broker connects to *node B*.
+*   Example 1.  node A is in active status, node B is in standby status.
+Therefore, at last, the broker connects to node B.
-*   Example 2.  *node A* is in active status, *node B* is crashed, and *node C* is in standby status.
-Therefore, at last, the broker connects to *node C*.
+*   Example 2.  node A is in active status, node B is crashed, and node C is in standby status.
+Therefore, at last, the broker connects to node C.
-*   Example 3.  *node A* is in active status, *node B* and *node C* are crashed.
+*   Example 3.  node A is in active status, node B and node C are crashed.
 Therefore, at last, the broker does not connect to any node.
 This is the difference with Read Only broker.

 CUBRID HA Features
 ==================